No products in the cart.

 How to say thank you in Arabic?

 The most common way to say thank you in Arabic is shukran (شكراً).
-Common alternatives are barak allah feek (بارك الله فيك) and yikhlif alek (يخلف عليك).
+Alternatives are barak allah feek (بارك الله فيك) and yikhlif alek (يخلف عليك).

 Thank you in Arabic writing